kby-ai/FaceRecognition-CSharp-.NET/README.md

 - To request the license, please provide us with the `machine code` obtained from the `getMachineCode` function.

-- Ensure you copy the 'license.txt' file to the 'bin/x64/Debug folder', as shown in the image below:
+- Ensure you copy the `license.txt` file to the `bin/x64/Debug` folder, as shown in the image below:
 ![image](https://github.com/user-attachments/assets/f3573d88-12c2-4d1f-8fcb-1d202be7e132)